-This article appeared in the October 2006 issue of Banjo Newsletter, along with an interview of Earl, and tributes from other players.
+This article by Pete Wernick originally appeared in the October 2006 issue of Banjo Newsletter, along with an interview of Earl, and tributes from other players.

 Earl did something miraculous when he started a way of playing the banjo that took advantage of so many ways three fingers of a right hand could pull music out of a five string instrument with low-sustain and a high drone.
 Somehow, that right hand and that instrument came together to create sounds that have thrilled people worldwide for more than a half century, and that will surely continue to be heard as long as there are human beings.